Get the Best Car Insurance Quote for 2023

 Aviva offers quality car insurance with lots of helpful endorsements.
 Options include transportation replacement, minor conviction protection, disappearing deductible and accident waiver.
-Notably, Aviva offers ride-sharing insurance for people who use their personal vehicles for paying passengers including Uber and Lyft.
+Notably, Aviva car insurance offers ride-sharing insurance for people who use their personal vehicles for paying passengers.
 Not all insurers offer this, even as an option.

 Discounts are available for retirees, for policyholders who stay claims-free and for bundling policies.

 Want to save more?
-Enrolling and installing the Aviva Journey app instantly saves policyholders 10% on insurance premiums.
+Install the Aviva Journey app for 10% off your insurance premiums.
 The following year, safe drivers can see their premiums drop by as much as 20%.

 Desjardins: great insurance with unique endorsement options